What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It was also considered important as a symbol of peaceful family life.

-Therefore, the Hinamatsuri event, which is held to pray for the health and happiness of girls,
+Therefore, the Hinamatsuri event, which prays for the health and happiness of girls,

 It is deeply rooted in Japanese culture.